-- ESPN Radio, the country’s largest all-sports radio network, presents 9,000 hours of talk/news/events to 24 million listeners a week via 450 affiliates (360 of which are full-time) including owned and operated stations in New York, Los Angeles, Chicago and Dallas.
+- ESPN Radio, the country’s largest all-sports radio network, presents 9,000 hours of talk/news/events to 24 million listeners a week via 450 affiliates (360 of which are full-time) including owned and/or operated stations in New York, Los Angeles, Chicago and Dallas.

 - Event coverage includes MLB and World Series, NBA and The Finals, the five BCS games, and golf’s U.S. Open.

 - Weekday talk shows: Mike & Mike in the Morning (simulcast on ESPN2), The Herd with Colin Cowherd (ESPNU), and SVP & Russillo (ESPNEWS).

 - Spanish-language ESPN Deportes Radio is heard on 45 stations, reaching 80% of the U.S. Hispanic audience.
 It carried 300 live events in 2012, largely MLB and soccer, including MLS, UEFA, La Liga, Mexican and Olympic qualifiers.

 - ESPNRadio.com is the most listened to live stream of any terrestrial broadcaster in the world –one million unique listeners per month (source: Ando Media).

 - ESPN International includes ownership — in whole or in part — of 24 television networks in four langauges (English, French, Portuguese and Spanish), as well as additional businesses that allow ESPN to reach sports fans in 58 countries and territories across all seven continents .
 Business entities include TV, radio, print, internet, broadband, wireless, consumer products, and event management.